 Digging out the pool equipment with spring in the air is one of the most rewarding times of the year.
-Your procedure may vary depending on your equipment but review the points below and use them as a checklist to get your pool in tip-top shape.
+Pool openings rely heavily on locations so your procedures may vary depending on your equipment.
+Review the points below and use them as a checklist to get your pool in tip-top shape.

 - Prior to opening your pool and spring tree pollen/debris drop, a leaf net may be installed to prevent debris build up on winter cover.

 - Remove leaf net and accumulated debris prior to opening for the spring.

 - Remove debris and/or pump water from winter cover if one has been used, then remove cover, dry and store until winter.

 - Use a leaf rake or skimmer net to remove any leaves or other large debris in pool water that can be reached.
 Other debris, silt or sludge remaining on the bottom may be vacuumed or removed with a self-contained pool cleaner.